Take your first step towards becoming a Heart Trekker

 Bus: The nearest bus stop is on Park End Street (0.3 miles away).
 Bus timetables can be found on the Oxford Bus website.

-Car: Pay and Display car parking is available at the event site.
+Car: Pay and Display car parking is available adjacent to the event site.
 Details available on the Oxford City Council website.

 Your entry fee covers the cost of organising the event, but it's the money you raise that powers our life saving research.
 Previous Heart Trekkers have raised £400 for this event, and many aim towards raising £500 and joining our 500 club, where you will receive a jersey on event day which you can wear with pride knowing you're a champion fundraiser.